-The year 2015 saw major changes that reverberated through the global business intelligence software market.
+This last year saw major changes that reverberated through the global business intelligence software market.
 While many of the driving principles behind business intelligence remain the same, there are a host of promising trends that make this an exciting time to be involved in the way organizations leverage data analysis.
-If you haven’t been keeping up with the BI market, read on for a quick recap and our predictions for 2016.
+If you haven’t been keeping up with the BI market, read on for a quick recap and our predictions for the coming year.

 This was an empowering year for organizations that wanted to take charge of the way they interacted with data.
 According to some Information Week analysts, the trend towards cloud and mobile-enabled exploitation of big data marked a stark shift from the previous decade or so, when the BI software market was largely dominated by a limited range of products and analytics methods.